danieljonathancrosby/Evolution-of-the-Internet/README.md

 MAYBE:
 * Artists who were in bands in the 1990s but are now performing solo.
 Examples include Justin Timberlake and Beyonce.

+**NOTE**

+The original project (master branch) was a prompt from my coding bootcamp.
+However, this new branch is 100% my idea.
+I am still learning, and this looks like a really fun project to get started!